Jodhpur To Jaisalmer Road Trip [A Guide]

 4. Indulging in camel safari is another great thing to do in Osian.
 Even though you’ll be heading to the safari city of Jaisalmer, there is a certain something to the camel safari in Osian that may not be found in Jaisalmer.
 Maybe it is because of its rural vibes or the less crowded camping scene, or its more pocket-friendly nature.

 There is no entry fee per se for any of the temples in Osiyan.
 Plus, anytime before dusk and after dawn is suitable for a visit here.

 4. Khichan Village

-If birds fascinate you and make your heart happy, then taking a detour to Khichan Village (in winters) makes absolute sense for you.
+If birds fascinate you and make your heart happy, then taking a detour to Khichan Village (in winter) makes absolute sense for you.

-Located some 150 km from Jodhpur, Khichan is the village of the migrating birds.
+Located some 150 km from Jodhpur, Khichan is the village of migrating birds.

 Note: Take this detour only if you travel in the winter months somewhere after October and before March

 Pokhran is not only the halfway milestone on the Jodhpur to Jaisalmer road trip, but it is also a mesmerizing town that was once a favorite place of the Rajasthan royals.